Live Video & Updates: Fire In St George's - Bernews

 Live Video & Updates: Fire In St George’s

 [Updating: At around 11.50am today [Sept 2] the Bermuda Fire and Rescue Service responded to a fire at the Robertson’s Drug Store building in St. George.
-As of 3.20pm, the building’s roof has collapsed, and firefighters continue to battle the blaze.
+The building’s roof collapsed, and firefighters battled the blaze all afternoon and as of 6.00pm, they are wetting down hot spots.
 The BFRS said, “There are no injuries at this time.
 An investigation into the fire will commence once firefighters have completely extinguished the fire.”]

+Short video recap showing the beginning, the roof collapsing, and the aftermath:

 The Bermuda Fire and Rescue Service are currently on scene working to extinguish a fire at the Robertson’s Drug Store building in St George’s.
 Firefighters remain on scene battling the blaze, and we will update as able.